source-academy/frontend/public/externalLibs/sound/README.md

 `play` : Sound → `undefined`

-**Warning: In the following, we produce sounds that might be very loud!
-Turn down the volume of your speakers before you attempt to play sounds, especially in a public place or if you are wearing headphones.**
+**Warning: In the following, we produce Sounds that might be very loud!
+Turn down the volume of your speakers before you attempt to play Sounds, especially in a public place or if you are wearing headphones.**

 You can test and play the following: